bpladewig/PWC2024b/content/authors/admin/_index.md

 Experienced in developing research concepts, securing funding, recruiting research students, publishing outcomes, obtaining protection for intellectual property, and closing out projects.

 Keen lecturer and member of the Chemical Engineering community, in particular through the Institution of Chemical Engineers, of which I am a Fellow (FIChemE).
 Also a Chartered Engineer (CEng) and Fellow of the Royal Society of Chemistry (FRSC).
+Proud former Chevening Scholar and Humboldtian.